Magisk-Modules-Repo/acp/README.md

 * Works with nearly every device, kernel, and rom

 ## Change Log
+v2.4
+	- AudModLib v1.4 update which changes SELinux live patching to allow better compatibility between different devices, kernels, and roms; while also keeping the amount of "allowances" to a minumum
+	- Changed post-fs-data(.d)/service(.d) shell script names for cosmetic recognition
+	- Merge SuperSU shell script with MagiskSU post-fs-data(.d) script for less fragmentation
+	- Install script changes that include: major update to Pixel (AB) support, mounting changes, fixes & consolidation

 v2.3
 	- AudModLib v1.3 update push which includes the script addition to allow various audio mods working with SELinux Enforcing
-	- Remove (audmodlib)service.sh and replace with pos-fs-data(.d) audmodlib.sh, which should fix when root may be lost upon installing certain mods
+	- Remove (audmodlib)service.sh and replace with post-fs-data(.d) audmodlib.sh, which should fix when root may be lost upon installing certain mods

 v2.2
 	- Added audmodlib.sh post-fs-data.d script